-Sir Francis Hill Postgraduate Scholarship - application deadline Friday 28 April 2017
+Sir Francis Hill Postgraduate Scholarship - applications for 2017 entry now closed

 One Sir Francis Hill Scholarship is available for the academic year 2017/18.
 This award is open to nominations from the Faculties of Social Sciences and Arts.
 This Scholarship is founded by a bequest under the will of Sir Francis Hill, Chancellor of the University, 1971–1978.

 Students with a conditional or an unconditional offer on a PhD research programme at the University of Nottingham, or who are currently in the first year of their PhD are eligible to apply.
 International students are eligible to apply but funding is only at the level of HEU fees and maintenance grant.
 Each School may nominate one student.
 The award is for full time students only.

 Value of the award